angular-redux/ng-redux/README.md

 See [ng-redux-router](https://github.com/amitport/ng-redux-router) to make ng-redux and angular-route work together.

 ## Using DevTools
+There are two options for using Redux DevTools with your angular app.
+The first option is to use the [redux-devtools package] (https://www.npmjs.com/package/redux-devtools), and the other option is to use the [Redux DevTools Extension] (https://github.com/zalmoxisus/redux-devtools-extension#usage).
+The Redux DevTools Extension does not require adding the react, react-redux, or redux-devtools packages to your project.

-In order to use Redux DevTools with your angular app, you need to install [react](https://www.npmjs.com/package/react), [react-redux](https://www.npmjs.com/package/react-redux) and [redux-devtools](https://www.npmjs.com/package/redux-devtools) as development dependencies.
+To use the redux-devtools package, you need to install [react](https://www.npmjs.com/package/react), [react-redux](https://www.npmjs.com/package/react-redux) and [redux-devtools](https://www.npmjs.com/package/redux-devtools) as development dependencies.

 ```JS
 [...]